 AZA accreditation standards require that the designated elephant manager at each AZA-accredited institution keeping elephants complete this course.
-This course is applicable for elephant managers, curators who oversee elephant programs, and elephant keepers who have completed Principles of Elephant Management I.
+This course is applicable for elephant managers and curators who oversee elephant programs.
+Animal care professionals who have completed Principles of Elephant Management I and possess relevant elephant care experience may also apply by submitting a letter of your intended benefit to email@example.com for consideration.

 Principles of Elephant Management I (PEM-I) must be completed prior to this course.
 Those who took PEM-I prior to 2003 (in 2002 or before) are required to retake the course prior to completing PEM-II.
-At this time, only elephant managers at AZA-accredited elephant holding institutions are eligible to enroll in this course.
+Elephant care professionals who have completed Principles of Elephant Management I and possess several years of relevant experience may also apply by submitting a letter of your intended benefit to firstname.lastname@example.org for consideration.

 - Student registration